 He left teaching in 1987 and became a journalist, writing on social, cultural, political, and educational issues.

 In 1992 he was accepted as a Fellow at Mandel School for Educational Leadership.

 In 1994 he had started working at the Branco Weiss Institute for the Development of Thinking, where he was in charge of the Community of Thinking Project and the publications of the Institute.
-He published a book describing the CoT theory and practice (The Third Model: Teaching and Learning in a Community of Thinking, 2008).
-The CoT model is implemented in Australia and other countries.
+He published a book describing the CoT theory and practice (Teaching and Learning in a Community of Thinking: The Third Model.
+Springer, 2014).
+The model is implemented in Israel and other countries.

 In 2000-2001 he was a visiting scholar at the Harvard Graduate School of Education where he wrote his dissertation on teaching thinking.
-Based on this work he published a book which proposes a conceptual map for understanding and implementing the professional literature of teaching thinking.
+Based on this work he published a book The Hook, The Bait, and the Fish: Approaches to Teaching Thinking (2005.
+In Hebrew) He presented the ideas of this book in MOOK under the same title.
 In 2003 he joined the faculty of the Mandel School for Educational Leadership and then was appointed director of the school.

 He published seven books, among them Educational Design in Six Steps: A strategic and Practical Scaffold.
 Routledge, 2020.
 The book was published also in Hebrew, Chinese and Arabic.